 Now it’s time to start the sautéing process by placing coated peppers into the hot oil.
 Be extra gentle and careful while doing so to avoid splash-back.

-Make sure that your jalapenos don’t touch each other while they’re on the skillet because they could stick together.
-It’ll take about 3 to 5 minutes to sauté your jalapenos and they will turn crispy and golden brown.
+Make sure your jalapenos don’t touch each other while on the skillet because they could stick together.
+It’ll take about 3 to 5 minutes to sauté your jalapenos, and they will turn crispy and golden brown.

 After that, you’ll need to remove them from the stovetop by using long tongs.
 Then you can repeat the same process for the remaining coated jalapenos.

 Place the sauteed jalapenos on a paper towel to soak up the excess oil.
 Let cool for about 2 minutes or so before eating.